agbabaumut/flickr-city/README.md

 - Alamofire

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for more information.

 ## Credits

 This app was created by Umut Ağbaba.
 Special thanks to the creators of the following libraries: